"The trumpet shall sound,

 In 1989 I abandoned my university studies in Marine Biology to enter seminary.
 I studied Western Philosophy in Santa María de los Angeles Seminary, in San Juan, and later studied Theology in San Ildefonso's Seminary in Toledo, Spain, and in Mount Saint Mary´s Seminary, in Maryland, United States of America.

-United States Virgin Islands, where I lived from then until the year
+Islands, where I lived from then until the year 2000.
+I now

-of Lieutenant Colonel and I have been deployed in operations at the
+Lieutenant Colonel and I have been deployed in operations at

-state level as well as for Operation Iraqi Freedom, in the Middle East.
+the state level as well as for Operation Iraqi Freedom, in the

-I am currently on a peace-keeping mission in the Balkan region.
+Middle East.
+I am currently on a peace-keeping mission in the

 In 1995 I bought my first camera and lens and with that began my present pastime: nature photography.
 The photographs that I have taken ever since constitute the foundation of this web site.